 Nurse

-A registered graduate nurse, a licensed practical nurse, or a licensed vocational nurse.
-A Nurse is a professional who has the right to use the respective title and the respective abbreviation R.N., L.P.N., or L.V.N.
+A Registered Graduate Nurse, a Licensed Practical Nurse, or a Licensed Vocational Nurse.
+A nurse is a professional who has the right to use the respective title and the respective abbreviation R.N., L.P.N., or L.V.N.

 One-Year Break in Service

 A period of 12 consecutive months following your severance date during which you do not perform an hour of service.

 Orthodontia Treatment

 Treatment of the movement of teeth in the correction of malocclusion.

 Orthotics

 A custom-molded rigid insert that, when placed in the shoe, distributes the patient's weight equally throughout the foot and leg and relieves the stress from any one particular area.

 Out-of-Network Benefits

 Care that is provided by a physician, facility, or other service provider not contracted with the thirdparty administrator that does not qualify as in-network.

 Out-of-Pocket Maximum

-The maximum you have to pay for eligible medical expenses in 1 plan year.
+The maximum you have to pay for eligible medical expenses in one plan year.
 Once you reach this amount, the medical plan pays 100% of eligible expenses for the rest of that plan year.

 Paralysis

 The loss of all practical use of a limb as it relates to the ability to perform the normal functions and activities of everyday life without the use of a prosthesis or any other mechanical device(s).

 Partial Denture

 An appliance supporting artificial teeth less than the full number of teeth in one jaw.

 Part-Time Employee

-An employee who is scheduled to work 20 to 39 hours during a workweek.
+An employee who is scheduled to work 20 to 39 hours during a work week.

 Participant

 An eligible employee who has become a participant in the Plan and who has not received a complete distribution of his or her vested Plan account balance for 401(k) Savings Plan and the Pension Plans.

+ACTIVE 05/01/2018

 Pay

 All of your total pay from the Company under Code Section 3401(a) during each calendar year ("Plan Year"), computed as of the date you became eligible to participate in a Plan.

-Pay includes the following:
+Pay includes:

-- Any amounts contributed by the Company to a Plan pursuant to a salary reduction agreement - Regular pay after severance of employment paid by the later of 21/2 months after severance of employment if the payment - is regular compensation for services you provided during your regular working hours or compensation for services outside of your regular working hours (for example, shift differential), commissions, bonuses, or similar payments; and - would have been paid to you before a severance from employment if you had continued working for the Company.
-Any other payment paid after severance of employment is not considered to be compensation under the Plan even if payment is made within the 21/2 month period.
+- Any amounts contributed by the Company to a Plan pursuant to a salary reduction agreement; - Regular pay after severance of employment paid by the later of two-and-a-half months after severance of employment if the payment: - Is regular compensation for services you provided during your regular working hours or compensation for services outside of your regular working hours (for example, shift differential), commissions, bonuses, or similar payments; and - Would have been paid to you before a severance from employment if you had continued working for the Company.
+Any other payment paid after severance of employment is not considered to be compensation under the Plan even if payment is made within the twoand-a-half month period.
 For Short-Term Disability and Long-Term Disability • Your basic rate of pay in effect just before your total disability begins and before any beforetax salary reductions.
 Pay does not include overtime, bonuses, or any other form of extra compensation.
-For Life and Accident Insurance Benefits Your annual basic rate of pay, determined as described in the "Life and Accident Plans" section, before any before-tax salary reductions.
+For Life and Accident Insurance Benefits • Your annual basic rate of pay, determined as described in the Life & Accident Insurance section, before any before-tax salary reductions.
 Pay does not include overtime, bonuses, or any other form of extra compensation.
 For Retirees • If you are a retiree, your pay is your annual pension benefit.
-Pay does not include the following:
+Pay does not include: